Dean-Rough/sylo/DIRECTORY_STRUCTURE.md

 # Directory Structure

-This document outlines the proposed initial directory structure for the Design Studio Productivity App monorepo.
-The monorepo will be managed using a tool like Nx or Turborepo.
+This document outlines the directory structure for the Design Studio Productivity App monorepo.
+The monorepo is managed using [Nx](https://nx.dev/).

 ## Monorepo Root